Gift Contagion in Online Groups: Evidence From Virtual Red Packets: Additional Analyses

 \subsubsection{``Luckiest draw'' and fairness concerns.}

 To investigate whether the fairness concern plays a role in affecting the amount that a user sends, we run the following regression for luckiest draw recipients:

-Compared to Eq.~(\ref{eq:all}), we include an additional independent variable: $Z_{gir}$.
+Here we include an additional independent variable: $Z_{gir}$.
 Let $T_{gir}'$ is the second-largest amount received from the same red packet; and then $Z_{gir} = \frac{T_{gir}'}{T_{gir}}$ represents the ratio of the second-largest amount to the largest amount.
 We remove the observations (luckiest recipients) that do not have corresponding the second luckiest recipient.
 Table~\ref{tab:second_largest} reports the regression results.

 We find that the ratio of the second-largest to the largest amount has a negative impact on the likelihood of sending red packets.
 For example, for the next 10 minutes and 24 hours, we have $\hat{\alpha}_{\operatorname{ratio}}=-0.0363$ and $-0.0379$ for extensive margin ($p<0.01$).
 This suggests that, when the cash amount received by the luckiest-draw recipient is much larger than that received by others, the recipient may feel more obligated to send red packets to the group because of her fairness concern.